Ask the Expert: Should I Work Out When Sore?

 The answer comes from Jeff Butterworth, owner of RX Strength Training in Somerville:

 Being sore after a tough workout isn’t always a sign that you’re on the brink of injury.
 More often than not, you’ll be fatigued, and a solid workout is exactly what you need.
-Soreness is a symptom of lactic acid buildup in the muscles, a byproduct of intense effort, and also the repair of tissue during muscular hypertrophy, as the thousands of tiny micro tears are mended by your body to create a bigger, stronger muscles.
+Soreness is a symptom of lactic acid buildup in the muscles, which is a byproduct of intense effort.
+It also comes from the repair of tissue during muscular hypertrophy, as the thousands of tiny micro tears are mended by your body to create a bigger, stronger muscles.

-While it seems that you might be better off just leaving the affected areas alone, you would actually be wise to engage those muscles, less than you did in the previous day’s training, but enough to get oxygen and nutrient-rich blood flowing through, and flushing out the lactic acid.
+While it seems that you might be better off just leaving the affected areas alone, you would actually be wise to engage those muscles, just less than you did in the previous day’s training, but still enough to get oxygen and nutrient-rich blood flowing through and flush out the lactic acid.
 For example, you may not want to go for a weighted lunge record the day after squatting heavy for five sets of five, but a little jumping and aerobic exercise of the legs will help that soreness to go away.